 Why Grant Google Access

-You’ve probably noticed that when you sign up for some online services, you can log in with your Google account.
+You’ve probably noticed that you can log in with your Google account when you sign up for some online services.
 This often makes it easier, so you don’t have to remember another password.
-Or, it could be the service needs to access some Google service or components like your contacts, Google Analytics, Google Calendar, and so on.
-It’s become so familiar that we seldom pause when granting access.
+It could also be the service needs to access some Google service or components like your contacts, Google Analytics, Google Calendar, etc. It’s become so familiar that we seldom pause when granting access.